Kvnbbg/Qr-code/README-template.md

 ### Useful resources

-- [resource 1: Tailwind docs](https://v2.tailwindcss.com/docs/) - This helped me for XYZ reason.
+- [resource 1: CSS Doc](https://developer.mozilla.org/en-US/docs/Web/CSS) - This helped me for XYZ reason.
 I really liked this pattern and will use it going forward.
-- [resource 2: google font](https://fonts.google.com/specimen/Outfit) - This is an amazing article which helped me finally understand XYZ.
+- [resource 2: Google fonts](https://fonts.google.com/specimen/Outfit) - This is an amazing article which helped me finally understand XYZ.
 I'd recommend it to anyone still learning this concept.

 ## Author